WJSoftware/wj-config/README.md

 By tracing values you can know exactly which data source provided the final configuration value.
 The `index` property will tell you the priority of the data source relative to the others, where a higher index implies a higher priority.

-**IMPORTANT**:  Some data sources like the `ObjectDataSource` provide by default a generic name that is the same for all instances, making it impossible to distinguish in a trace between two of these.
+Some data sources like the `ObjectDataSource` provide by default a generic name that is the same for all instances, making it impossible to distinguish in a trace between two of these.
 This is where the builder's `name()` function comes in handy.
 Use it to set meaningful names to data sources so it is easy to understand data traces.

 ### Qualified Data Sources